Affiliate links on Android Authority may earn us a commission. Learn more.

 THE SHORT ANSWER

-Android Auto is a mobile app that brings your favorite music, media and messaging apps to your car's dashboard.
+Android Auto is an app that brings your favorite music, media, and messaging apps to your car's dashboard.
 Once an Android device is paired with your car, you can access certain Android apps via your vehicle's touchscreen display and dashboard.

 ARRIVE AT KEY DESTINATIONS